 Eligibility to Waive

-Students enrolled in a degree-seeking program (and certain eligible part-time students) may be eligible to waive coverage in SHP, while others are required to remain enrolled.
+Students enrolled in a degree-seeking program and or a full-time non-degree program may be eligible to waive coverage in SHP, while others are required to remain enrolled.
 Expand the sections below for more information on each student type.
 If you still have questions, please contact our office at studentbenefits@cornell.edu or 607-255-6363.

 Domestic Students

-Domestic students, including students at the Ithaca campus, AgriTech, and Cornell Tech, are eligible to waive SHP coverage if they have coverage which meets university requirements.
+Domestic students at the Ithaca campus, AgriTech, and Cornell Tech, are eligible to opt-out of SHP coverage if they have coverage which meets university requirements for an insurance waiver.
 Please see “how to waive” for more information.
-Waivers must be approved each semester.

 Special Notes:

-• All students enrolled in degree-seeking programs will be automatically enrolled in SHP whether or not they are taking a full course load and are eligible to waive.
+- All degree-seeking students are automatically enrolled in SHP, even if they are not taking a full course load and are eligible to waive.

-• Domestic students in the School of Continuing Education will be automatically enrolled in SHP if they meet the 12-credit requirement for fall or spring term or the 6-credit requirement for summer and are eligible to waive.
+- Domestic students in the School of Continuing Education are automatically enrolled in SHP if they take at least 12 credits in the fall or spring, or 6 credits in summer, and are eligible to waive.

 International Students